schipiga/java-selenide-task/README.rst

 Nice to have
 ============

-Some things, that it would be nice to implemented.
-But it's actual more for test framework that for single test task:
+Some things, which would be nice to implement.
+But it is actual more for the test framework that for single test task:

 - ``I18n`` - currently russian strings are hardcoded.
-To provide more flexibility it's good variant choose messages according to language settings.
+To provide more flexibility it's good variant to choose messages according to language settings.
 - ``Logging`` - to capture information about what happens in code level.
 Allure is nice, but logs never hurt.
+- ``Xvfb`` - to launch tests in headless mode on CI.